balbasty/multi-bias/README.md

 ```
 The input `x` can be either:
 - A 5D array: the fourth dimension should correspond to channels (and
-  therefore to bias fields), while the fifth channel should correspond to
+  therefore to bias fields), while the fifth dimension should correspond to
   different contrasts.
 Note that in this model, bias fields are shared
   across contrasts and differ across channels.
 - A 2d cell array of filenames.
 Here the first dimension corresponds to